SMI/SmiServices/src/applications/Applications.IsIdentifiableReviewer/README.md

 If you are not in `RulesOnly` mode an SQL UPDATE statement will be issued for the PrimaryKey / Table of the report.

+Conceptually these rules are slightly different from the IsIdentifiable rules.
+IsIdentifiable first uses rules to spot known PII.
+Then it uses a NLP(NER) tool which attempts to find more PII.
+Finally it uses whitelist rules to ignore known false positives.
+Ideally these rules should be fine-tuned to reduce the work of the reviewer so, for example, if the reviewer shows 90% of failures are due to `Manufacturer=AGFA` it would be wise to manually edit IsIdentifiable rules.
+The Reviewer rules are different in that they are used filter the IsIdentifiable output and either ignore or redact its failure reports.
+The syntax of the rules files looks similar but is used differently, and has no effect on future runs of IsIdentifiable, only on future Reviews.

+The standard view operates on one failure at a time.
+It shows the full string at the top, with the failures highlighted in green.
+At the bottom left is the classification of the failure: Person, Organisation, Date, etc. At the bottom right is the column (or DICOM tag) where the failure was found.
+It is important to check this column because, for example, you should Ignore a hospital name if the column is InstitutionName, but Update it if the column is StudyDescription.

+An alternative view available from the `View` menu sorts all of the failures by number of occurences.

+The menu `Options | Custom Patterns` menu, when ticked, will provide the opportunity to edit the Ignore/Update rule before it is saved.
+This allows you to make fine adjustments to the exact pattern which will be redacted.
+Note that all bracketed patterns are redacted so you can add (or remove) any as necessary.
+For example, if the full string is `John Smith Hospital^MRI Head^(20/11/2020)` but only the date has been detected you could still redact the hospital name as well by editing the pattern to be `(John Smith Hospital)^.*^\((\d\d/\d\d/\d\d\d\d)\)$` (i.e. adding the name in brackets).

+The Custom Patterns window provides several options to edit the pattern:

+* `x` - clears currently typed pattern
+* `F` - creates a regex pattern that matches the full input value
+* `G` - creates a regex pattern that matches only the failing part(s)
+* `\d` - replaces all digits with regex wildcards
+* `\c` - replaces all characters with regex wildcards
+* `\d\c` - replaces all digits and characters with regex wildcards

 ## Unattended Mode

 Once you have a substantial body of rules (or if you have been running in RulesOnly mode) you can apply these to new report files.